An Achievable Scheme for the K-user Linear Computation Broadcast Channel: Achievable scheme for the K-LCBC

-In~\eqref{eq:objectivefunctioncodinggain}, the first term is the load of uncoded transmission when users are served individually.
-Each $\lambda_{\star}$ can be viewed as a coding gain for different multicast messages.
-The goal is to find multicast messages which satisfy multiple users at one time.
-Constraints~\eqref{eq:firsttypeconstraint} implies that there exists a message with rank $\lambda_{\Sc}$, which serves users $\Sc$, thus the load is reduced by $(t-1)\lambda_\Sc$ as shows in~\eqref{eq:objectivefunctioncodinggain}.
-Constraints~\eqref{eq:secondtypeconstraints} implies that, for every $t \geq 3$ and $\Sc \in \Omega_{[\Ksf]}^{t}$ (i.e., any $t$ users indexed by $\Sc$), there exists $t$ messages, of which $t-1$ are linearly independent, to serve the users $\Sc$.
-Each message is with the same rank $\lambda_{(\Sc)}$, thus the load reduces by $\lambda_{(\Sc)}$ as shown in~\eqref{eq:objectivefunctioncodinggain}.
-Constraints~\eqref{eq:lastunicast} implies that the server sends unicast messages with the remaining symbols of $\Vm_k$ for every user $k$ which are not transmitted in the previous multicast messages.
+In~\eqref{eq:objectivefunctioncodinggain}, the first term is the load of uncoded transmissions when users are served individually.
+Each $\lambda_{\star}$ can be viewed as the coding gain from a multicast message transmission.
+The goal is to find multicast messages that satisfy multiple users simultaneously.
+The constraints in~\eqref{eq:firsttypeconstraint} implies that there exists a message with rank $\lambda_{\Sc}$, which serves $t=|\Sc|$ of users, thus the load is reduced by $(t-1)\lambda_\Sc$ as shows in~\eqref{eq:objectivefunctioncodinggain}.
+The constraints in~\eqref{eq:secondtypeconstraints} implies that, for every $t \geq 3$ and $\Sc \in \Omega_{[\Ksf]}^{t}$ (i.e., any $t$ users indexed by $\Sc$), there exist $t$ messages, of which $t-1$ are linearly independent, to serve the $t$ of users.
+Each message has the same rank $\lambda_{(\Sc)}$, thus the load is reduced by $\lambda_{(\Sc)}$ as shown in~\eqref{eq:objectivefunctioncodinggain}.
+The constraint in~\eqref{eq:lasttypeconstraint} implies that the server sends unicast messages to `cover' the whole demand information space $\Vm_k$, for every $k\in[\Ksf]$, if they were not transmitted in previous multicast messages; no load saving are possible with unicast messages. $ \square$ \end{rem}

+The proof of Theorem~\ref{thm:achievabilityLCBCK} is provided in Appendix~\ref{sec:proofachievabilityLCBCK}, where we show the existence of the multicast messages discussed in Remark~\ref{rem:1}, as well as show decoding correctness.